anhinga/2020-notes/README.md

 This repository also contains an initial write-up on **Julia Flux and Zygote** written in February.
 It seems that Julia Flux/Zygote framework is a better fit for DMMs than more traditional machine learning frameworks, so I am trying to focus on Julia ecosystem at the moment.

-Python actually does have a sufficiently flexible machine learning framework these days as well: **JAX** (which its **pytree** protocol for handling tree-like containers), and there is an ecosystem built around JAX by DeepMind: https://deepmind.com/blog/article/using-jax-to-accelerate-our-research.
+Python actually does have a sufficiently flexible machine learning framework these days as well: **JAX** (with its **pytree** protocol for handling tree-like containers), and there is an ecosystem built around JAX by DeepMind: https://deepmind.com/blog/article/using-jax-to-accelerate-our-research.